-The UPD maintains a Web site at una.edu/police for quick and up-to-date information on police, fire safety, and emergency procedures.
+The UPD maintains a website for quick and up-to-date information on police, fire safety, and emergency procedures.
 The University community is encouraged to take a few minutes to browse this site.
 If you have any questions, call the University Police Department at 256.765.4357